tc39/proposal-temporal/docs/calendar.md

 ### Invariants Across Calendars

-The following "invariants" (statements that are always true) hold for all built-in calendars, and SHOULD hold for properly-authored custom calendars:
+The following "invariants" (statements that are always true) hold for all built-in calendars, and should also hold for any properly-authored custom calendar that supports years, months, and days units:

 - `year` is always an integer that increases as time goes forward
 - `month` and `day` are always positive integers that increase as time goes forward, except they reset at the boundary of a year or month, respectively